emmercm/www/src/blog/offset-mysql-aaaaa.md

          , (SELECT 0 AS n UNION SELECT 1 UNION SELECT 2 UNION SELECT 3 UNION SELECT 4 UNION SELECT 5 UNION SELECT 6 UNION SELECT 7 UNION SELECT 8 UNION SELECT 9) f) temp;
 ```

-Because `id` is the primary key, it becomes the table's [clustered index](https://dev.mysql.com/doc/refman/8.0/en/innodb-index-types.html).
+Because `id` is the primary key, it becomes the InnoDB table's [clustered index](https://dev.mysql.com/doc/refman/8.0/en/innodb-index-types.html).
 In general, the clustered index controls the physical ordering of rows on disk, and querying against it can provide some disk I/O optimization.

 The table ended up with about 760MB of data: